ptyom/ptyom/README.md

 # 👋 Hi there, I'm Noor

-I am a student at the University of Virginia majoring in Computer Science and minoring in Entrepreneurship, graduating in May 2026.
+I'm a student majoring in Computer Science at the University of Virginia with a passion for coding, painting, and advocating for equal education.

 ## 🧠 About Me

  University: University of Virginia
  Major: Computer Science
  Minor: Entrepreneurship
- Interests: Advocacy for women in STEM and minorities, solving real-world problems ✍️, traveling 🌎, and spending time with my cat, Truffle 🐱 and German Shepherd dog, Hazel 🐶.
+ Interests: Advocacy for fair education, solving real-world problems ✍️, traveling 🌎, playing pickleball 🏓, and spending time with my cat, Truffle 🐱 and German Shepherd dog, Hazel 🐶.

 ## 🔌 Connect with Me!